Second Rate Democracy

 Lone Wolves vs Collegial Chief Executives

 Presidential systems tend to encourage lone-wolf style chief executives — presidents like Nixon, Carter, and Trump.
 They see themselves as outsiders, unaccountable to other federal political institutions.
 They tend to be isolated and see little incentive to cooperate with other governing bodies, often feuding with Congress and even their own parties.
 They like to go their own way and emphasize their individual powers.
-Soon after taking office, President Trump declared that he didn’t have to listen to Congress: “I have the right to do whatever I want as president.”
+Soon after taking office the first time, President Trump declared that he didn’t have to listen to Congress: “I have the right to do whatever I want as president.”
 And when Congress refused to fund his wall on the southern border, he simply declared a national emergency and appropriated the money himself.

 In presidential systems, cabinet heads are not sitting members of Congress– and cannot provide the same kind of inside information about how Congress is feeling about particular issues.
 Cabinet heads have few opportunities to collectively affect the thinking of the president on crucial issues because they meet only once every two months – compared to weekly in parliamentary systems.
 And the meetings themselves often function more as information sessions than policy debates.
 As one presidential scholar, Richard J. Ellis, explained: “The Cabinet as a collective advisory body is a non-factor in the modern presidency.
 Cabinet meetings are infrequent, perfunctory and essentially meaningless.”